Urinary Incontinence in Men

 How is it treated?

-Treatments are different for each person.
-They depend on the type of incontinence you have and how much it affects your life.
-After your doctor knows what has caused the incontinence, your treatment may include medicines, simple exercises, or both.
-A few men need surgery, but most do not.
+Treatments depend on the type of incontinence you have and how much it affects your life.
+Your treatment may include medicines, simple exercises, or both.
+A few men need surgery, but most don't.

 There are also some things you can do at home.
 In many cases, these lifestyle changes can be enough to control incontinence.